Xingyu96/TranslinkTripsMap/README.md

 You can view your account balance, which is recorded as a stepped line graph.

 ### Breakdown by station
 It would be interesting to see which stops or stations you have visited the most.
-This data is collected with the help of static `GTFS` stop information, whih provides a readily compiled geo-located data model of transit stops.
+Surprisingly Google Maps would not be the best idea in this instance, since it does not provide bus stop ID search bias.
+Luckily, we can still geo-locate compass car usage with the help of static `GTFS` transit information, which is a standardized transit data model.
+We obtain Translink's `GTFS` information from `transitfeeds.com`, an open source website for transporation data.
 Our app searches for keyword matches in stop information files in order to extract precise location coordinates, which is then mapped with Google Maps's Javascript mapping API.

 ### Animated Usage Map
 This component of the app animates each compass car instance with the help of google map and a playback UI to its side.
 You can play your usage chronologically, pause, and alter the playback speed..